15 Reasons Why The Philippines Is The Best Country In Asia

 The coral reef area in the Philippines is the second largest in Southeast Asia – amazing when you consider the size of the country.
 Around 421 of the worlds 577 coral species are found in the Philippines.
 It’s no wonder that around 40% of the people that come to the Philippines come for the purpose of scuba diving.
 With some world-renowned scuba diving locations such as Puerto Galera in Mindoro, El Nido and Coron in Palawan, Anilao in Batangas and Manta Bowl in Donsol, it is easy to see why.
 Padi courses are available across the country to make it even easier for you to enjoy the natural underwater wonders.

 With 7,641 islands and over 60,000kms of coastline, there is no shortage of magnificent beaches in this country.
 White beaches, golden beaches, pink beaches, black beaches, grey beaches, and sandbars – the Philippines has it all.
-Beautiful turquoise colored water, graceful palm trees swaying in the breeze and warm sunshine typify the beaches of the Philippines.
+Beautiful turquoise coloured water, graceful palm trees swaying in the breeze and warm sunshine typify the beaches of the Philippines.
 There are not too many places in Southeast Asia that can rival these beaches on a pound for pound basis.

 The Philippines has a fantastic array of waterfalls and they come in all shapes and sizes.
 From tall and elegant waterfalls such as Katibawasan in Camiguin, the world-famous Pagsanjan Falls, through to the lesser known but just as wonderful waterfalls, the Philippines is truly blessed in this area.
-Many of these waterfalls have beautiful turquoise colored water in the basin which adds even more beauty to these natural wonders.
+Many of these waterfalls have beautiful turquoise coloured water in the basin which adds even more beauty to these natural wonders.

 Adventure tours are becoming increasingly popular in the Philippines.
 The amazing landscape of this country makes it perfect for all levels of adventure.
-Mountaineering, surfing, rappelling, skydiving, canyoning, rock climbing, scuba diving, snorkeling, parasailing, windsurfing, jet skiing, white water rafting, paddle boarding, sea kayaking, spelunking (exploring caves), cliff jumping into the ocean – you name it, you can experience all it in the Philippines!
+Mountaineering, surfing, rappelling, skydiving, canyoning, rock climbing, scuba diving, snorkelling, parasailing, windsurfing, jet skiing, white water rafting, paddle boarding, sea kayaking, spelunking (exploring caves), cliff jumping into the ocean – you name it, you can experience all it in the Philippines!

 6).
 Underground Rivers

 The world famous Puerto Princesa subterranean river, which is a UNESCO World Heritage Site and one of the New Seven Wonders of Nature, is a true gem.
-At 8.2 kilometers in length, it is the second longest navigable underground river in the world.
+At 8.2 kilometres in length, it is the second longest navigable underground river in the world.
 There are also numerous other underground rivers such as the Bulanbogang Underground River in Caramoan and those found in Biak Na Bato National Park just out of Manila.

 7).
 Whale Sharks